Best Silver ETFs to Buy Now

 "While gold tends to get the most attention, silver, along with platinum and palladium, is also an important piece of a precious metals portfolio," says Charles Sizemore, principal of Sizemore Capital Management.
 "While silver also has more industrial uses, and is thus somewhat sensitive to the economic cycle, it has also been a viable inflation hedge over time."

-Additionally, as we near what is likely a peak in the federal funds rate, Gardner says "the table is being set for precious metals, and more specifically silver, to trade based on the positive fundamentals.
+Additionally, as we descend from what is likely a peak in the federal funds rate, Gardner says "the table is being set for precious metals, and more specifically silver, to trade based on the positive fundamentals.
 If history tells us anything, a pause or reversal in interest rate policy can be a catalyst for silver like we saw in 2001 and 2008."

 What are the best ETFs for silver?